Boards & Commissions

 The Township Council adopted The Civic Responsibility Act of the Township of Medford Ordinance in December, 2013.
 The purpose of this Ordinance is to foster the openness of government and provide citizens with information concerning the various Appointed Municipal Positions which exist within the Township of Medford.
 The Ordinance further provides for a procedure whereby a citizen can indicate his/her desire to serve in a particular appointed position.
 Finally, the Ordinance provides for a notification process so that those citizens who have indicated a desire to hold a position will be notified when that position is under consideration for appointment and will ultimately be notified as to the action that was taken.

 CLICK HERE FOR THE BOARDS & COMMISSIONS HANDBOOK

-CLICK HERE FOR THE APPLICATION FOR 2017 BOARD & COMMITTEE APPOINTMENTS
+CLICK HERE FOR THE 2022 BOARDS & COMMITTEE APPLICATION

 All Boards, Commissions, Committees, and Task Forces under the jurisdiction of the Township of Medford serve at the pleasure of the Township Council.
 Each of these entities was created for different reasons.
 Each has a different relationship with both the Township Council and the Township support staff.
 Each body has specific provinces of jurisdiction and scope of authority as provided by Township Ordinance, State Statute or both.
 Boards, Commissions, Committees, and Task Forces may have administrative, managerial, quasi-judicial, investigatory, and/or advisory powers dependent upon the enabling legislation.
 Most of these bodies do not set policy, but rather act as a collective citizen sounding board in the policy process.